usnationalarchives/social-media-strategy/pages/goal1.md

       Data Lab
       </td>
       <td style="vertical-align:top">
-      The goal of the Data Lab is to foster smart and creative uses of our social media data through insights on what content performs well with audiences and why.
+      The goal of the Data Lab is to foster smart and creative uses of our social media data through insights into what content performs well with audiences and why.

       <ul>
         <li>
-        The team establishes a weekly workshop for content creators across NARA to get hands on experience in social media data analysis.
+        The team establishes a weekly workshop for content creators across NARA to get hands-on experience in social media data analysis.
         </li>
         <li>
         Content creators use the workshops each week to track audience engagement with their posts, channels, and campaigns.
 They learn to use analytics tools and understand the trends that result from their published content.